tacoss/logro/README.md

 ## How it works?

-`logro` messages are sent to the stderr:
+By design, `logro` messages are sent to the stderr:

 ```bash
 $ node main.js 2>&1 | logrof